Fr. William Nicholas was born in Southern California.

 He spent a great deal of time visiting the San Francisco Bay Area where some of his family lives.

 He was ordained to the Priesthood by Archbishop William J. Levada for the Archdiocese of San Francisco, CA in June, 2001 after completing studies at St. Patrick’s Seminary in Menlo Park, CA. with an M.A. in Theology, a Masters in Divinity (M.Div.) and a Bachelor’s in Sacred Theology (S.T.B.).
-He also recently completed a Masters in Business Administration (MBA) with a concentration in Marketing.
+He also completed a Masters in Business Administration (MBA) with a concentration in Marketing in 2012.

 Church of the Nativity, Menlo Park CA — March, 2001-June, 2005